Roger Linn: Linn 9000

 In 1984 Linn released the Linn 9000 as the successor to the LinnDrum.
 It was the first integrated digital drum machine and MIDI sequencer.
 The 9000 had innovative features, like dynamic sensitive rubber pads, and would influence many future drum machine designs.
 But chronic software bugs led to a reputation for unreliability and contributed to the eventual demise of the company.
 The 9000 can be heard on Michael Jackson's 1987 album, Bad, on the cuts such as "Bad" and "Liberian Girl".

 LinnSequencer

-In 1985 Linn released the LinnSequencer, a rack mount 32 track hardware MIDI sequencer.
+In 1985, Linn released the LinnSequencer, a rack mount 32 track hardware MIDI sequencer.
 It used the same flawed operating system used in the Linn 9000.
 As a result, the machine earned a reputation for unreliability.

 LinnDrum Midistudio

-In January 1986, Linn debuted the LinnDrum Midistudio at the Winter NAMM Show as the successor to the Linn 9000.
+In January 1986, Linn debuted the LinnDrum Midistudio at the NAMM Winter Music & Sound Market as the successor to the Linn 9000.
 The Midistudio is essentially a rack mount version of the Linn 9000 with some improvements.
 It used the same flawed operating system used in the Linn 9000.
 It never went into production because Linn Electronics went out of business the following month.

 Similarities between the LinnDrum Midistudio and the Akai MPC series lead some to perceive a family resemblance.
-Most notably, the Midistudio has sixteen dynamic sensitive rubber pads in the distinctive, four by four pattern, that would become the hallmark of the MPCs, starting with the MPC60.
+Most notably, the Midistudio has sixteen dynamic sensitive rubber pads in the distinctive four by four pattern that would become the hallmark of the MPCs, starting with the MPC60.